-It is important to note that these operators are also widely distributed and highly mobile given their very nature.
+It is important to note that these operators are also widely distributed along BC's coastline and highly mobile given their very nature.

-Fisher Vendors have to meet the following regulatory requirements:
+Fisher Vendors have to meet regulatory requirements for:

-- construction and equipment requirements;
+- construction and equipment;

-- food safety and sanitation requirements;
+- food safety and sanitation;

-- requirement to ensure safe food;
+- ensuring safe food;

-- requirement to report unsafe food; and
+- reporting unsafe food; and

-- record-keeping and reporting requirements.
+- record-keeping and reporting.